top of page

 Learning-Related Vision

 When vision interferes with learning, the condition results in a learning-related vision challenge.
 Learning-related vision problems can be due to convergence insufficiency, eye movement issues, amblyopia, strabismus, TBI, double vision, or any combination thereof.
+In addition, processing visual information, such as knowing right from left and remembering what we see, impacts learning and may need to be addressed.

 Convergence Insufficiency